nathanMcL/AI-0-.-0-/TextAdventure/Readme.md

 ```
 ...Next...<br>

-After setting the path and making it permanent, I was able to run the execution command again.
+After setting the path and making it permanent, I was able to run the execution command again. <br>
-`python3 textAdventure.py`
+`python3 textAdventure.py` <br>

 ### Welcome...
 ![The Harbor Opening](./TheHarborOpening.png)